simonepri/Project-Board/README.md

     "importance": "In a range from 0 to 100", "estimation": "Estimation in MD",
-    "demo": "What are you going to show at the demo for this story", "notes": "additional notes, if any",
+    "demo": "What are you going to show at the demo for this story", "details": "additional info, if any",
-    "links": "important links, if any",
+    "results": "Story results, if any",
     "assigned": "Member and MD, Member and MD"
   },
   ...